 The Commission states, "There is still another category of speculation and rumor that complicated and broadened the work of the Commission.
 Numerous people claimed to have seen Oswald or Ruby at various times and places in the United States or abroad.
 Others insisted that during the days following the assassination, they had detected significant actions on television that- were witnessed by no one else..."xvi Indeed, many speculations have risen and fallen since then.
 Yet in this specific instance, the Commission actually agrees with all the witnesses.
 It is quite the novel idea considering how many witnesses that went otherwise ignored.

 While a conspiracy is eminently feasible and supported by substantial evidence, that does not justify the "Prayer Man" claim.
 We cannot use the deficient speculations from decades ago if we seek to prove anything of value to affect the official case.
 There is no greater weapon to dispel official myth, than damning official evidence.
-All myths have the means of their undoing within themselves and the facts and to ignore this for unproven fantasy is a waste of time and effort.
+All myths have the means of their undoing within themselves and to ignore the facts to embrace unproven fantasy is a waste of time and effort.

-Some defend this idea, they act as if substantial evidence supports it, it has not, and it does not.
-Supporters often claim those opposed to the idea are not so because of the obvious inherent deficiency, but agenda.
-Again, similar to the "Prayer Man" they are likely wrong because they are speculating without verifiable facts.
-They demand their claims be regarded not because of evidence, but in spite of it and to do so is to abandon what is verifiable for the endless murky seas of speculation.
-It does not matter who it is using flawed methods, they are flawed.
+Some defend this idea, they act as if substantial evidence supports it, but the facts do not suggest this wild speculation is accurate.
+Supporters often claim those opposed to the idea are not so because of the obvious inherent deficiency, but a nefarious agenda.
+Again, similar to the "Prayer Man" idea they are likely wrong because they are speculating without verifiable facts.
+They demand their claims be regarded not because of evidence, but in spite of it.
+To do so is to abandon what is verifiable for the endless murky seas of speculation and it does not matter whom it is using flawed methods because they are demonstrably flawed.

 i.
 Hearings of the President's Commission, Volume VI, Statement of Bill Nolan Lovelady, p.
 338